carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![AWS WAF](https://d1.awsstatic.com/Product-Page-Diagram_AWS-Web-Application-Firewall%402x.5f24d1b519ed1a88b7278c5d4cf7e4eeaf9b75cf.png)

-- **Web Application Firewall** add an extra layer of protection to your web applications or APIs against web attacks from common exploits, such as SQL injection or Cross-site scripting (XSS).
+- **Web Application Firewall** protect against **Layer 7** (HTTP & HTTPS) attacks, adding protection to your web applications or APIs against web attacks from common exploits, such as SQL injection or Cross-site scripting (XSS).
   - SQL injection is a code injection technique used to attack data-driven applications, in which malicious SQL statements are inserted into an entry field for execution (e.g. to dump the database contents to the attacker).
   - Cross-site scripting (XSS) attacks enable attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.
-- You can deploy WAF on CloudFront, Application Load Balancer, API Gateway and AWS AppSync
+- You can deploy WAF on CloudFront, Application Load Balancer, API Gateway and AWS AppSync.
-- Protect against **Layer 7** (HTTP & HTTPS) attacks and block common attack patterns by setting up rules to control the traffic.
-How?
+- How? => AWS WAF lets you create **Rules** to **filter web traffic** based on **conditions that include IP addresses, HTTP headers and body, or custom URIs**.
-  - Setting up your own rules to control the traffic by either only allowing what you specify or only blocking what you specify.
-Alternatively, you can count the requests that match a certain pattern.
+  - Those rules can allow or block what you specify.
+It also allows to count the requests that match a certain pattern.
-  - AWS also provides managed rules that you can use to get started quickly, these are fully pre-configured and cover things like the OWASP Top 10 Security risks.
+  - It offers a set of pre-configured managed rules that you can use to get started quickly.
+They cover things like the OWASP Top 10 Security risks.
   - Conditions are used in WAFs to specify when you want to allow/block requests.
 Below are some examples of conditions that you might:
     - Values on the request header
     - The country a request comes from